Mat59438/OpenGLInteractiveModel/README.md

 * Shader.cpp
   * This file contains all the logic of shaders and allows them to be loaded from specific files.
 * tiny_obj_loader.cpp
-  * This file handles loading objects into the environment from verticies.
+  * This file handles loading objects into the environment from vertex data.